China virus toll crosses 130; Japan, U.S. evacuate citizens

 Chinese markets resume trade on Feb.
 3.

-“In our view, the worst is yet to come,” Japanese securities firm Momura said in a note, warning of a severe near-term blow to China’s economy.
+“In our view, the worst is yet to come,” Japanese securities firm Nomura said in a note, warning of a severe near-term blow to China’s economy.

+“We expect Beijing to introduce a raft of measures to provide liquidity and credit support,” it said.

 But in what could be a major step toward reining in the disease, scientists in Australia said they had developed a lab-grown version of the coronavirus, the first to be recreated outside China.